TEGrundy/DAT2Homework/README.md

 *head chipotle.tsv
 *tail chipotle.tsv

 2. There appears to be 1834 order ids.
-Commands Used:
-*sort chipotle.tsv
+Commands Used **sort chipotle.tsv
-*head chipotle.tsv
+**head chipotle.tsv
-*tail chipotle.tsv
+**tail chipotle.tsv
 3. There are 4623 lines in this file.
 Commands Used:
   a. wc -l chipotle.tsv
 4. Chicken burritos are more popular than steak burritos.
 Commands Used: